SNAPSHOT-Russia's war on Ukraine latest: Russian infantry brigade flees Bakhmut outskirts, Kyiv unit says | Law-Order

 CONFLICT * Russian mercenary boss Yevgeny Prigozhin complained that his Wagner fighters were still not getting enough shells from the defence ministry to underpin what he said was their advance in Bakhmut.

-* Russian forces are planning to evacuate more than 3,000 workers from the town that serves the occupied Zaporizhzhia nuclear power plant, resulting in a "catastrophic lack" of personnel, Ukraine's state-owned Energoatom company said.
-SANCTIONS DEBATE
+NUCLEAR PLANT * Russian forces are planning to evacuate more than 3,000 workers from the town that serves the occupied Zaporizhzhia nuclear power plant, resulting in a "catastrophic lack" of personnel, Ukraine's state-owned Energoatom company said.

-* European Union states held an initial discussion about proposed new sanctions over Russia's war in Ukraine that would target Chinese and Iranian firms and allow export curbs on third countries for busting trade restrictions.
-INSIDE RUSSIA
+SANCTIONS DEBATE * European Union states held an initial discussion about proposed new sanctions over Russia's war in Ukraine that would target Chinese and Iranian firms and allow export curbs on third countries for busting trade restrictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)